tradingstrategy-ai/docs/source/glossary.rst

         In traditional finance, the risk-free rate is considered to be treasury note or government bond yield, although you still have some risks like the sovereignty risk.

-        In :term:`decentralised finance`, a risk-free rate is considered to be an US dollar :term:`lending pool` rate, like one you would get from Aave :term:`USDC` pool.
+        In :term:`decentralised finance`, a risk-free rate is considered to be an US dollar :term:`lending pool` rate, like one you would get from :term:`Aave` :term:`USDC` pool.

         See also